o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/cdk-application.md

 To create the virtualenv it assumes that there is a `python3` executable (`python` for Windows) in your path with access to the `venv` package.
 If the automatic creation of the virtualenv fails, you can create the virtualenv manually.

-See [https://docs.aws.amazon.com/cdk/latest/guide/getting\_started.html](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) for information about how to set up the prerequisites for CDK development.
+## Prerequisites

-## Deploy the CDK application
+Follow the prerequisite instructions in [AWS CDK: Getting Started](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#getting-started-prerequisites) to prepare for use of the CDK in your project.

 ### Setup python environment